 2.3.
 The contact email we use for you will be the email address provided by you when you register your account.

 2.4.
 It is your responsibility to ensure that the email address registered to your account is updated if your email changes for any reason.
 For example, so we can warn you if a payment is due to be made by you under any recurring payments arrangements.

 2.5.
 ‘System’ emails regarding your payments and services purchased are sent via the Landlord Law Services website system.

 2.6.
 Information emails are sent to you via our Infusionsoft customer relationship management system.
 If you change your contact email address on the Landlord Law Services website you should notify us so we can amend your email on the Infusionsoft system.

 2.7.
 Note that sometimes if you have signed up for information products using multiple email addresses you may receive duplicate mailings from our Infusionsoft system.
 If this happens, please notify us stating which is your preferred email address so we can consolidate the entries.

 2.8.
 We will normally contact you by email.
 However, if we have your address we may also sometimes send postal mailings.
-If we have your telephone number we may also contact you by telephone – for example (but not limited to) issues regarding your payments or changes in the arrangements for an event
+If we have your telephone number we may also contact you by telephone – for example (but not limited to) issues regarding your Landlord Law membership or changes in the arrangements for an event

 How you can contact us